-The UN has officially declared a famine in parts of South Sudan, while humanitarian organisations warn that the same could happen in Somalia in a matter of weeks.
+The UN has officially declared famine in parts of South Sudan and Somalia.
 In both countries, devastating conflicts coupled with severe drought have destroyed crops, killed livestock and displaced thousands of families.

-Muslim Hands has been working with communities in East Africa, delivering education, livelihoods support and healthcare for years.
-During our Africa on the Edge campaign we have distributed emergency food and water supplies to communities suffering from food crises in Somalia, Malawi and Kenya.
+Muslim Hands has been working with communities in East Africa, delivering education, livelihoods support and healthcare for many years.
+During our Africa on the Edge campaign we've distributed emergency food and water supplies to communities suffering from food crises in Somalia, Malawi and Kenya.

-As part of our Africa on the Edge: Food Crisis campaign, we now need your donations to continue providing relief to Somalia and to reach families facing famine in South Sudan.
+As part of our Africa on the Edge: Food Crisis Campaign, we now need your donations to continue providing relief to families fighting famine in both Somalia and South Sudan.

 What's Going On?